 Why is that?
 Fast carbohydrates such as white bread, rice & Co. cause blood sugar and insulin levels to rise.
 This, in turn, triggers androgen levels in the body.
 With the well-known effect: sebum production increases.
 Perfect conditions for the development of pimples and acne.

-🥬 If you instead include potatoes and legumes, fruit and vegetables, and healthy fats such as avocado and wheat germ oil in your diet, you support your skin health with a colorful cocktail of antioxidants, vitamins and essential fatty acids.
+🥬 If you eat potatoes and legumes instead, If you integrate fruit and vegetables, as well as healthy fats such as avocado and wheat germ oil into your diet, you support your skin health with a colorful cocktail of antioxidants, vitamins and essential fatty acids.

 4 effective tips to get acne under control after stopping the pill!

 The good news: The hormone balance and thus the skin balance often levels off by itself within a few months after stopping the pill.

 We will now tell you what you can do if you want to avoid pimples and acne after stopping the pill or if you want to get rid of existing impurities.
 Spoiler: Your skin needs help from the inside AND the outside.